luizf-lf/framer-motion-example/README.md

 1. Install all dependencies with `yarn` or `npm install`
 2. Run the project in development mode: `yarn dev` or `npm run dev`

+## See it live.

+You can see it live at [luizf-lf.github.io/framer-motion-example](https://luizf-lf.github.io/framer-motion-example/).